OpenDesignHouse/Proposal/README.md

 *   Learn traditional building methods
 *   Re-connect with cultural heritage (cultural healing)
 *   Participate in slow construction
+*   Build houses that endure pressures of climate change, both colder and warmer weather, even where this was not required earlier.
 *   Live in affordable, eco-friendly home (use local materials, eco-conscious design, build it yourself)
 <u>Unlike Other Models...</u>